autogluon/autogluon/docs/tutorials/image_classification/kaggle.md

 Validation Set: A separate validation set (sometimes also called the dev set) is also used during AutoGluon's training process.
-While neural network weights are updated based on the training data, each neural network requires the user to specify many hyperparameters (eg. learning rates, etc.) that will greatly affect the training process.
+While neural network weights are updated based on the training data, each neural network requires the user to specify many hyperparameters (e.g., learning rates, etc.) that will greatly affect the training process.
 AutoGluon automatically tries many different values of these hyperparameters and evaluates each hyperparameter setting by measuring the performance of the resulting network on the validation set.

 Test Set: A separate set of images, possibly without available labels.
 These data are never used during any part of the model construction or learning process.
 If unlabeled, these may correspond to images whose labels we would like to predict.
 If labeled, these images may correspond to images we reserve for estimating the performance of our final model.